PaperCutSoftware/pdfsearch/GOPHERCON-EU.md

 In a week, I learned a lot about the Go HTTP stack, IPP byte packets and the how IPP implementation differed from the spec.

-At this stage, I had a base design that implemented the spec and Go code that  foreshadowed likely implementation challenges, both in Go library limitations and real-world deviations from the IPP spec.
+At this stage, I had
+* a base design that implemented the spec, and
+* Go code that  foreshadowed likely implementation challenges, both in Go library limitations and real-world deviations from the IPP spec.

 About 6 weeks later, the final IPP server was a straightforward extraction of the server half of the proxy.
 The client half of the proxy was the foundation of an IPP client that we used for testing the server.

 **In this talk I will relive this development and reproduce some of the coding that led to the initial design.
 The main takeaways will be learning how to:**
 * Develop code from a spec using a table driven design.